-(See page 78 for a sample four-year program.)
+(See page 80 for a sample four-year program.)

-The Bachelor of Science in Business Administration includes a prebusiness program, a core of course requirements, and a broad range of fields of concentration.
-All students in the major take preparatory courses and lower-division core requirements and then select concentrations based on individual interest and career plans.
+The Bachelor of Science in Business Administration includes a pre-business program, a core of course requirements, and a broad range of fields of concentration.
+All majors take preparatory courses and lower-division core requirements and then select concentrations based on individual interest and career plans.
 The fields of concentration include: accounting, finance, financial management, management, marketing, wine business strategies, and a special concentration designed by the student with the approval of the department chair.
-A Bachelor of Science in Business Administration with an emphasis in one or more areas of concentration prepares students for innovative and responsible citizenship and leadership in society both domestically and globally.
+A Bachelor of Science in Business Administration with an emphasis in one or more areas of concentration prepares students for innovative and responsible citizenship and leadership in society-domestic and worldwide.